raspberrypilearning/sock-puppet/en/step_6.md

 --- task ---
 ### Attach and style hair

-Sew or glue the yarn in the middle of the head.
+Sew, tape or glue the yarn in the middle of the head.

-**Warning:** if using hot glue - do not touch the glue direclty.
+**Warning:** if using hot glue - do not touch the glue directly.

 ![ALT TEXT](images/hair-6.png)
 ![ALT TEXT](images/hair-7.png)